One of the Scrum gurus – Jeff Sutherland – once said: “Greatness can’t be imposed; it has to come from within. But it does live within all of us.”

 It is a fundamentally simple way of managing complex software development more effectively, a framework for whole teams with a rather low entry level.
 Totally not useful if you are doing exactly the same project again and again and you can accurately predict the future (but hey, if you do so, please ping me!).

 You can – and should – use the whole package: names, meetings, and strategies for it to be fully effective, but let us not be so rigid!
-I personally believe that even without the thorough knowledge of the Scrum rules, you can experience a lot of benefits in planning, team-work, and managing expectations, especially in software production and mobile apps development.
+I personally believe that even without the thorough knowledge of the Scrum rules, you can experience a lot of benefits in planning, teamwork, and managing expectations, especially in software production and mobile app development.

 A few keywords might be useful, though: incremental (you cut big chunks of a process into smaller, manageable pieces), transparent (everyone knows what is going on), inspectable (you can check how things are), adaptable (you can change the process on the way).